BruceEckel/BruceEckel-hugo/content/post/rust-retreat.md

 format for interfacing greatly simplifies the process of making RPCs.

-The Object Management Group that created CORBA was (at least at the time) bogged down with bureacracy and was controlled predominantly by the larger organizations that could pay the costs of being on that committee.
+The Object Management Group that created CORBA was (at least at the time) bogged down with bureaucracy and was controlled predominantly by the larger organizations that could pay the costs of being on that committee.
 The focus was on the specification and you had to implement it by hand, which wasn't easy.
 My first experience of creating a CORBA system didn't happen until it was